 Þorbjörn told him that he could not tamper with the rock, or else bad things would happen.
 So Tönsberg understood that this was an elf rock.

-Tönsberg, being Norwegian and not Icelandic, didn't believe in this, but he had earlier on heard about enchanted spots and the unwillingness of the Icelandic people to tamper with them.
-So he built his house in another location towards the west of the plot.
+Tönsberg, being Norwegian and not Icelandic, didn't believe in this, but he had earlier heard about enchanted spots and the Icelandic people's unwillingness to tamper with them.

 Dandelions by the rock

-Now, in May 1942, the bakers decided on changing the whole plot into a field.
+Now, in May 1942, the bakers decided to change the whole plot into a field.
 So what should they do with this big rock?
-Tönsberg had told them that this was an enchanted rock and asked them if they were willing to risk removing the rock.

-Now you know who lives here
+Now you know who lives here.

 The egg-laying was in full swing at the poultry husbandry.
 But now a strange thing happened as the hens stopped laying eggs - they went on strike.